hesterj/Etableau/index.md

 Etableau is licensed and installed in the same way as Eprover.

-To install Etableau, clone this repository, execute the following commands, or follow the instructions for Eprover.</p>
+To install Etableau, clone this repository, execute the following commands, or follow the instructions for Eprover.

 `./configure`